 - Gently melt 3 ounces of the chocolate chips in a double boiler or microwave.

 - In a large mixing bowl, blend together the sugar and melted butter with an electric mixer on low speed until combined.
 Add the eggs and blend well.
 Add the melted chocolate and blend well.
 Add the flour mixture and blend on low speed until just combined.
-Add the mashed banana mixture, vanilla extract, and almond extract and blend until just combined.
-Drizzle in the melted chocolate mixture while blending until evenly combined.
+Add the banana mixture and blend until just combined.
 Fold in the remaining (5 ounces) chocolate chips.

 - Pour mixture into the prepared loaf pan.
 Bake until browned, set, and a toothpick inserted in the center comes out clean, about 1 hour 10 minutes.
-Let cool completely in the pan on a wire rack.
-Cut into 14 slices and serve at room temperature, chilled, or semi-frozen.
+Let cool completely in the pan on a wire rack, then fully chill.
+Cut into slices and serve chilled, semi-frozen, or at room temperature.
+Store in the refrigerator.

 Per serving: 300 calories, 12g total fat, 6g saturated fat, 0g trans fat, 35mg cholesterol, 310mg sodium, 43g total carbohydrate, 3g dietary fiber, 27g total sugars includes 16g added sugars, 5g protein